BrockDSL/Machine_Learning_with_Python/README.md

 ![Workshop Splash](Machine-Learning-Python.jpg)

 # Introduction to Machine Learning with Python

+You hear a lot about algorithms and their effect on daily life in the news these days.
+This 2-hr workshop will introduce participants to the basics of Machine Learning using the Pandas and SciKit Learn Libraries.
+Two components that provide the basic starting points for understanding those algorithms.
+By the end of the session learners will understand how to apply machine learning methodologies on a dataset to predict results and to look at the underlying assumptions that power these tools.
+The class will be held using the Google Colab environment, and participants will need a (free) Google Account to participate.
+Some basic knowledge of Python would help.

 We'll do all of the work for today's tutorial using Juypter Notebooks and Google Colab.
 You'll need a Google Account to launch the interactive interface.